dsi-icl/eae/README.md

 This repository contains deployment information, docker-compose and deployment scripts for the eAE.

-Please not that the eAE officially supports only Ubuntu 16.06 LTS.
+Please not that the **_eAE officially supports only Ubuntu 16.06 LTS_**.
 Other Linux like environments are compatible (debian, macOS, etc.) but are not officially supported.

 ## Sandbox environment